Git Guide

 Don’t commit large binary files

-file for more information on what files are tracked with LFS.
+Git LFS is used for larger files, check the .gitattributes file for more information on what files are tracked with LFS.

 Regularly update team branch from master

 Prevent drifting too far behind.
-Periodically merge or rebase from master
+Periodically merge or rebase from master to keep your team branch current.

 Use pull requests (PRs) for every change